Types of funding available when a business is being purchased

 Where there are significant takings each month on delayed payment terms, invoice finance may be used to partially fund a business purchase.
 It works by allowing you to borrow against the future income, with funds being released when the invoice is issued, rather than when it is paid.

-Invoice finance applications are judged on the strength of the business who is to pay the invoice as well as your own business.
+Invoice finance applications are judged on the strength of the business that are to pay the invoice as well as your own business.
 As such, you will need a clear breakdown of the customers of the business.

 Where you’re buying the premises of the business in addition to the business, a commercial mortgage could be the best option for you.

-Commercial mortgages are available up to 80% of the property value, and in some cases, we can offer 80% of the going concern value – the value of the business and property combined.
+Commercial mortgages are available up to 70% of the property value, and in some cases, we can offer 60% to 70% of the going concern value – the value of the business and property combined.

 There are a number of advantages to buying an existing business rather than starting a new one.
 Here is a look at the pros and cons of this approach: